contact@consultdmw.com

 I've tried one unlocker program that gets mentioned a lot on the web.
 In those Access 97 and 2003 MDEs that I've “unlocked” using it, the conversion did not go perfectly and none of the VBA code residing in modules became accessible.

 There is at least one company on the web advertising specialist MDE to MDB conversion services, including the full recovery of VBA code.
-If your database is of significant value, then the cost of having an MDE reverse engineered may be worth considering, balancing it against the cost of a re-write.
+If your database is of significant value, then the cost of having an MDE reverse engineered may be worth considering, balancing that cost against the cost of a re-write.

 Your Support for DMW TIPS